camilodata2/first_MLOps_proyect/MLOPs/data/README.md

-# Data
+# DATA

-Here goes the data for the project, such as training datasets.
-When using DVC, it should point at this folder
+<em> " PROYECT DATASET" <em>

+Here we have that dataset of the proyect, and it will also have the dvc file of my dataset